bcdev/h2ops/{{ cookiecutter.folder_name }}/MLOps.md

 ## (Optional) Creating your python package distribution

+First update the `pyproject.toml` as required for your package.

-First let's install the [PyPa build](https://build.pypa.io/en/latest/) if you dont have already have it.
+Then install the [PyPi build](https://build.pypa.io/en/latest/) if you dont have already have it.
 ```bash
   pip install build
 ```

 Then from the root of this project, run:
 ```bash
   python -m build